Last Updated on December 5, 2021

 In the fall, Aldi is known to shelve some men’s and women’s sleepwear.

-Royal Class Men’s Sleep Pants retail, at the time of this post, for $6.99 and come in three sizes:
+Royal Class Men’s Sleep Pants retail, at the time of this post, for $6.99.
+That’s considerably less than most other flannel sleep pants out there.
+These pants come in three sizes:

 - Medium (M), for waist size 32-34